reskir/reskir.github.io/_posts/2018-12-29-jekyll-for-blogging.md

 {% asset jekyll-logo.png width="150" %}

-My experience with jekyll started with simple blog about urbanism and city development (<a href="//urbanistas.lt">https://urbanistas.lt</a>).
-You can find all source files on github <a href="https://github.com/reskir/urban_blog">github project page</a>.

 #### Perks of using Jekyll for your projects:

 -   **No backend/databases** (yes, I consider this as pros).